-The movie itself is an utterly beloved memoir, and the musical production is everything plus so much more.
-After an incredible, record-breaking run at the London Palladium, the world's best loved musical, The Sound of Music is now playing in Melbourne at the Regent Theatre.
+The movie itself is an utterly beloved memoir, and as expected The Sound of Music musical is everything plus so much more.
+After an incredible, record-breaking run at the London Palladium, the world’s best loved musical, The Sound of Music is now playing in Melbourne at the Regent Theatre.
 And I had the privilege of attending their first show last Friday.

 This lavish and critically acclaimed production is based on a true story set in the 1930’s, at the dawn of World War II.
 Maria, performed by one of Australia’s newest and most outstanding award winning musical theatre stars, Amy Lehpamer, is studying to become a nun at the Nonnberg Abbey in Salzburg.
 Maria is full of life and love, something which concerns the nuns at the Abbey; none more than the Mother Abbess herself, as played by Jacqui Dark.
 Not wanting Maria to make the incorrect choice for her life she sends her away to become the Governess to seven children at the von Trapp villa.
 Here she patiently navigates through the children’s mischief as they attempt to garner attention from their windowed father, a retired navel officer, Captain von Trapp who is played by the multi-talented Cameron Daddo.